Ni-Langguth/MARBLE/README.md

    Check whether indexing is actually off. mdutil -s /

-(Add a private ssh key so that jenkins' public key matches it.
-(This is horrible practice and we should change it))
+12 (FOR SPI) Add a private ssh key from one of the other machines in use to /Users/sftnight/.ssh/authorized_keys so that jenkins' public key matches it.

 Create a CI VM
 -----